daniel-lawson/LaneLinesProject-Advanced/README.md

 # LaneLinesProject-Advanced

-`camera_cal` contains the chesssboard calibrations images.
+`camera_cal` contains the chesssboard calibrations images

 `test_images` contains the raw images that are fed into the code